the-human-colossus-foundation/microledger-spec/microledger.md

 * `Seals` segment allows to include any arbitrary data in block under the form of cryptographic digests of that data.
 * `Controlling identifiers` segment describes control authority over the Microledger at given block.
 Control may be established for single or multiple identifiers through the multisig feature.
-Furthermore control over the Microledger may be transferred to one or more different identifiers through operation of adding new block. `Controlling identifiers` can be anything that is considered identifiable within given network, ie. `Public Key`, `DID`, `KERI` prefix and so on.
+Furthermore control over the Microledger block may be transferred to one or more different identifiers.
+This is done by operation of anchoring new block to the chain that establishes new control authority. `Controlling identifiers` can be anything that is considered identifiable within given network, ie. `Public Key`, `DID`, `KERI` prefix and so on.
 * `Digital fingerprint` segment includes the cryptographically derived unique fingerprint of given block.
 Digital fingerprint is a result of a one-way hash function operation on that block.
 * `Signatures` segment including the cryptographic commitment of Custodians to given Block.
 * `Seals registry` and `Seal attachments` provides mechanism to resolve resources defined within `seals` segment, so to eventually provide them for further operations. `Seals registry` and `Seal attachments` are interchangeable and may be defined per each Block. `Seal attachments` are content-bounded to given block and `Seals registry` is an additional layer that knows how to resolve seals required ie. from an external data source.